Lowenstein Sandler: History

 In 2008, the firm opened an office in Silicon Valley, California, to expand its law practice in venture capital and technology.
 In 2009, the firm had offices in New York City and Palo Alto, California, while maintaining its office in Roseland, New Jersey.
 In 2014, the firm opened its Washington, D.C., office.
 In 2017, Lowenstein moved its Roseland office to new facilities.

 In 2018, the firm conducted an internal investigation of the Dallas Mavericks and uncovered "numerous instances of sexual harassment and other improper workplace conduct within the Mavericks organization" over the preceding two decades.

 Recognitions

 In 2019, the National Law Journal ranked Lowenstein 145th in the United States based on size.
 The firm placed 103rd on The American Lawyer's 2022 Am Law 200 ranking.
 On the 2021 Global 200 survey, Lowenstein Sandler ranked as the 144th highest grossing law firm in the world.

+The firm has been described as "well connected" politically within New Jersey.

 Staff

 38 of the firm's lawyers (across 11 practice areas) are listed in "Chambers USA: America's Leading Lawyers for Business."